nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the edit command works.
 ![FindSequenceDiagram](images/FindSequenceDiagram.png)

+#### Design considerations:

+**Aspect: How find executes:**

+* **Alternative 1 (current choice):** Find tutees based on inputs for prefixes n/ and sb/.
+    * Pros: More sophisticated as it can search for subjects rather than only by name.
+    * Cons: Less user-friendly for beginners as it requires an extra step of inputting prefixes.
+* **Alternative 2:** Find tutees based on their name.
+    * Pros: More user-friendly as the command format would only be `find [input]`.
+    * Cons: Users can not search for tutees by subject.

 ### Edit feature
 The `editCommand` extends the `Command` class.
 It allows the user to edit fields of the tutee by specifying the index of the tutee.